Project info

 Observed Discomfort

-Degree of indirect discomfort that will be measured with three items on a 5-point Likert scale.
+The degree of observed discomfort that was measured with three items on a 5-point Likert scale.

-The degree of enjoyment of the music, humor and way of presentation will be measured with three items on a 5-point Likert scale.
+The degree of enjoyment of the music, humor and way of presentation was measured with three items on a 5-point Likert scale.

 Discipline-specific operationalizations